StefanGerlach/CarND-Advanced-Lane-Lines/README.md

 ![Colum sum signal][image10]

 I use a sliding window with size 30 and compute the sum over this window.
 If the sum exceeds a threshold of 10000, I set the resulting signal to 1, else 0.
 With this method I binarize the signal.
-The result has an offset of filter_size / 2 (orange line is binarized signal, normalized for visualization):
+The result has a corrected offset of length *filter_size / 2* (orange line is binarized signal, normalized for visualization):

 ![binarized signal][image11]

-Given a binary signal, I use transitions from LOW to HIGH and HIGH to LOW for identifying peaks.
-Because I know the filter lengths, I can correct the offset of the signal (green signal represents the detected peaks):
+Given a binary signal, I use transitions from LOW to HIGH and HIGH to LOW for identifying peaks (green signal represents the detected peaks):

 ![peaks in signal][image12]